the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - On a multisite using Wordpress 6.4.3 there was an issue with the subsite options not being properly created during initialization.

 = [6.3.3] 2024-02-19 =

 * Version - The Events Calendar 6.3.1 is only compatible with Event Tickets 5.8.1 and higher.